the1lab/1lab/src/Cat/Instances/Presheaf/Exponentials.lagda.md

 # Exponential objects in presheaf categories

 This module presents a construction of exponential objects in presheaf categories.
-First, we'll use the [[yoneda lemma]] to divine what the answer *should be*, and then we'll use that to finish the actual construction.
+First, we'll use the [[Yoneda lemma]] to divine what the answer *should be*, and then we'll use that to finish the actual construction.
 First, fix a pair of presheaves $A$ and $B$ over some category $\cC$, and suppose that the exponential object $B^A$ exists.